 Bentley Continental GT3 - Luxury on Diet

-The Continental GT3 exploits the incredible performance beneath the skin of every Continental GT.
-We've removed over 1.000 kilograms of weight, reconfigured our 4.0-liter V8 to produce 600 bhp in race specification, and more... says Rolf Frech.
+The Continental GT3 exploits the incredible performance beneath the skin of every Continental GT by removing over 1.000 kilograms of weight, and more.

 Bentley debuted its new Continental GT3 race car at the 2013 Goodwood Festival of Speed last month, unveiling a racing machine set to explore the extreme potential of Bentley’s iconic Grand Tourer, the Continental GT.
 Member of the Board for Engineering, Rolf Frech, comments: “The Continental GT3 exploits the incredible performance beneath the skin of every Continental GT.
 We’ve removed over 1.000 kilograms of weight, reconfigured our 4.0-liter V8 to produce 600 bhp in race specification, and developed a comprehensive aerodynamic package to ensure that we perform competitively.
 We are now looking forward to getting the car on the track and proving its potential.”